aiven/devportal/docs/platform/howto/manage-vpc-peering.rst

 - :doc:`Set up VPC peering on Google Cloud Platform (GCP) <vpc-peering-gcp>`
 - :doc:`Set up VNet (VPC) peering on Microsoft Azure <vnet-peering-azure>`

-Deploying new services to a VPC
+Deploy new services to a VPC
 -------------------------------

 When you create a new service, your peered VPC is available as a new geolocation on the **VPC** tab under *Select Service Cloud Region*.